 This tutorial is a complete guide to hemming your jeans.
-I’ve broken down into 2 parts.
-First, the length your jeans should be hemmed according to the type of jeans you have.
-Then, how you actually hem jeans with the original hem, so they look like they were tailored and made just for you!
+I’ve broken down into 2 parts: First, finding the correct length your jeans should be hemmed according to the type of jeans you have.
+Then, how to actually hem jeans while keeping the original hem, so they look like they were tailored and made just for you!
 Hope you find this guide helpful!